gforceroy/algos-and-big-O/README.md

 It offers you an approximation of how the software will respond in response to being “scaled” to address major (more complicated) issues.

-A program that scales linearly—that is, O(n) slows down, just like a line does, twice as many, four times the work, four times the work, and four times the length—a simple proportion.

-A quadratic program, O(n2), is significantly faster than that, two times more time than work, four times longer.
-And the work is four times longer, seventeen times longer.
-It’s around 10,000 times the length of work start to increase to 100 times.

-Thus, when employed in production contexts in which the demands are too great, a program with O(n2) is becoming impossible.
-You can’t chuck extra hardware to get it “faster” easy.

-Even mild inputs become too huge when your software is O(2n).
-Add one additional item to the entry and twice the time.
-Two things are added and double again.

 ## Some Examples of Big O Notation?